Age-standardized death rate (per 100 000 population) for noncommunicable diseases.

 Estimation method:

-Full details of methods are available in: Guthold R et al. Worldwide trends in insufficient physical activity from 2001 to 2016: a pooled analysis of 358 population-based surveys with 1·9 million participants.
-Lancet Glob Health.
-2018.6(10):e1077-e1086 (https://doi.org/10.1016/S2214-109X(18)30357-7).
+A Bayesian hierarchical model was used to produce estimates for each country or territory, age, sex and year.
+Full details of methods are available in: Strain T, Flaxman SR, Guthold R, Semenova E, et al. National, regional and global trends in insufficient physical activity among adults from 2000 to 2022: a pooled analysis of 507 surveys with 5.7 million participants.
+Lancet Global Health, 2024..
 The estimates are based on self-reported physical activity captured using the GPAQ (Global Physical Activity Questionnaire), the IPAQ (International Physical Activity Questionnaire) or a similar questionnaire covering activity at work/in the household, for transport, and during leisure time.
-Where necessary, adjustments were made for the reported definition (in case it was different to the indicator definition), for known over-reporting of activity of the IPAQ, for survey coverage (in case a survey only covered urban areas), and for age coverage (in case the survey age range was narrower than 18+ years).
-No estimates were produced for countries with no data.
+Where necessary, adjustments were made for the reported definition (in case it was different to the indicator definition), for known over-reporting of activity in questionnaires such as the IPAQ, and for survey coverage (in case a survey only covered urban areas).
 Age-standardized estimates are produced by applying the crude estimates to the WHO Standard Population.

 Definition: